aiman-al-masoud/highflyer_chat/README.md

 ![blackPigeon](https://user-images.githubusercontent.com/80196658/142221311-9f9c136b-0c93-4241-be09-5fd96fd7dc89.gif)

-## Instructions to set up a local testing envinronment:
+## Instructions to set up a local testing environment:

 #### 1) Clone this repository and navigate to its root directory